SIC-POVMs and orders of real quadratic fields: Fields generated by SICs

-\item The projection SIC-field $\fieldproj{S}$, in the special case that $S$ is a Weyl--Heisenberg SIC, coincides with the field $L$ appearing in \cite[Sec.~7]{appleby1}, defined as the smallest subfield of $\C$ generated by the entries $v_j \ol{v}_k$ of unit vectors generating $\Pi_\vv$ taken over all $d^2$ projectors $\Pi_{\vv}$ of a Weyl--Heisenberg SIC.
+\item The projection SIC field $\fieldproj{S}$, in the special case that $S$ is a Weyl--Heisenberg SIC, coincides with the field $L$ appearing in \cite[Sec.~7]{appleby1}.

-\item The extended projection SIC-field $ \fieldeproj{S}$ is the {\em SIC field} $\E$ as defined by Appleby, Flammia, McConnell, and Yard \cite[Sec.~4]{appleby2} for any SIC projector $S$.
-This definition of the SIC field is also used in \cite{acfw}.
-Appleby, Flammia, McConnell, and Yard \cite{appleby2} state (without proof) that the field $\E$ is well-defined on the $\PEC(d)$-orbit $[S]$ of a Weyl--Heisenberg SIC $S$.
-We prove so unconditionally in \Cref{prop:215}. \end{enumerate} \end{rmk}
+\item The extended projection SIC field $ \fieldeproj{S}$, in the special case that $S$ is a Weyl--Heisenberg SIC, is the {\em SIC field} $\E$ as defined by Appleby, Flammia, McConnell, and Yard \cite[Sec.~4]{appleby2}.
+This definition of the SIC field is also used in \cite{acfw} and is treated in detail in Waldron \cite[Sec.~14.20]{waldron18}.
+Appleby, Flammia, McConnell, and Yard \cite{appleby2} state that the field $\E$ is well-defined on the $\PEC(d)$-orbit $[S]$ of a Weyl--Heisenberg SIC $S$.
+We supply a proof in \Cref{prop:215}. \end{enumerate} \end{rmk}

 The next result establishes some inclusion relations among these fields.

 \begin{prop} Let $S$ be an arbitrary line-SIC in dimension $d$.
 The fields associated to $S$ are related in the following ways. \begin{itemize} \item[(1)] $\fieldproj{S} = \fieldvec{S}\ol{\fieldvec{S}}$ (the compositum of $\fieldvec{S}$ and its complex conjugate field).
 In particular, $\fieldproj{S}$ is invariant under complex conjugation. \item[(2)] $\fieldtrip{S} = \fieldinv{S} \subseteq \fieldproj{S}$. \end{itemize} \end{prop} \begin{proof} Write $\PPi(S) = \{\frac{1}{d}\Pi_1, \ldots, \frac{1}{d}\Pi_{d^2}\}$.